J.G. Smith

 THE LATEST:

-J.G. loved playing the smart, anxious junkie Tracy Thorn on Chicago PD, Season 12, Episode 18.
+J.G. loved playing the smart, anxious junkie Tracy Thorn on Chicago PD, Season 12, Episode 18 ("Demons").

 Picture